Find Affordable College Courses

 Read full report on Geological & Earth Sciences at University of California - Irvine

-California State University - Fresno came in at #6 in this year’s edition of the Most Popular Geological & Earth Sciences Master’s Degree Schools in the Far Western US Region ranking.
-Located in the large city of Fresno, Fresno State is a public college with a fairly large student population.
+California State University - Fresno did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a master’s degree.
+It came in at #6 on the list.
+Located in the city of Fresno, Fresno State is a public school with a fairly large student population.

 Women make up 31% of the geology majors at the school.